We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Smudges show easily

-The Bamboozle Compost Bin is a stylish indoor bin that is available in several different colors.
-While testing, we found it to be the perfect addition to our kitchen countertop (we tested the saffron color).
-With a small, 1.2-gallon capacity, it doesn't take up a lot of space and is light and easy to empty every day or two into a larger outdoor compost bin or your city's designated green waste barrel.
+Need a stylish place to collect your kitchen table scraps?
+We love the Bamboozle Compost Bin.
+While testing, it was the perfect addition to our kitchen countertop (we tested the saffron color).
+With a small, 1.2-gallon capacity, it doesn't take up a lot of space and is light and easy to empty every few days (depending on how often you cook) into a larger outdoor compost bin or your city's designated green waste barrel.
 It's made of biodegradable bamboo fiber and has a wooden handle for easy lifting.

 During our testing period, we added a wide variety of fruit and vegetable scraps, and other than when we added onions, we noticed very little objectionable odor, thanks to the charcoal filter in the container's lid.
 The container comes with two filters, which the manufacturer recommends replacing every two months with new filters.
 We replaced the filter after several months, which was a simple process, even though we didn't detect any odors.

-We liked how easy it was to scrape or dump our food scraps into the bucket and found it very easy to clean, even after storing scraps for a few months.
+We liked how easy it was to scrape or dump our food scraps into the bucket and found it very easy to clean.
 We just occasionally noticed greasy smudges on the lid that needed to be scrubbed off.
 While the manufacturer claims you can put this in the dishwasher, we washed it by hand out of concern for the wooden handle.
-We were concerned about problems with fruit flies or ants but didn't have any issues with either pest during over three months of testing.
+We were concerned about problems with fruit flies or ants but didn't have any issues with either pest during over eight months of testing and counting.

 Dimensions: 8 x 8 x 9.5 inches︱Capacity: 1.2 gallons︱Material: Bamboo, wood︱Chambers: 1